danielrriggs/danielrriggs.github.io/content/Hypothalamic Pituitary Adrenal (HPA) axis.md

 aliases:
   - HPA axis
 ---
+Complex set of direct influences and feedback interactions among three components: the hypothalamus, the pituitary gland, and the adrenal.

 3 parts of our brain & body that govern stress.
 H - [[Hypothalamus]]
 P - [[Pituitary]]